yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 * **Easy to use**
   * ToC-RE-Helper provides clean, beautiful and friendly UI.
-  * All the functionalities are super easy to use.
+  * All the functionalities are super easy to understand.

 * **Same regular expression grammar as you had learned in the ToC course**
   * The regular expression is the same as what you had learned in the class.
-  * It help you to get started with ToC-RE-Helper much faster.
+  * It helps you to get started with ToC-RE-Helper much faster.

 * **Able to simulate NFA transitions and match an input string**
   * Besides constructing an NFA, you can also give it an input string and see if it can be accepted by your NFA.